zfcampus/zf-apigility-doctrine/README.md

 You may choose to supress embedded resources by setting
 $config[zf-hal][render_embedded_resources] to false.
 Doing so returns only links to embedded resources instead of their full details.
-This setting is useful for avoiding circular references.
+This setting is useful to avoid circular references.

 Collections